saltedbones/Africology-and-African-American-Studies/pages/blockson-collection.md

 permalink: /blockson-collection/
 layout: page
 published: true
+meta-keywords: >-
-meta-keywords: 'Blockson Collection, Charles L. Blockson Afro-American Collection, African American Studies, Temple University library'
+  Blockson Collection, Charles L. Blockson Afro-American Collection, African American Studies, Temple University library
 meta-description: >-
   The Blockson Collection at Temple University is one of the most prestigious collections relating to African American history in the United States.